 Our AssessmentPalus and helpers spent 25 hours researching 50 sunscreens and testing 13 of them, ultimately singling out one overall winner and two runners-up.
 Testers relied on manufacturers' and other experts' claims about SPF, focusing on ease and frequency of application instead.
 The article includes a discussion of chemical vs. physical sunscreen, what to look for in a sunscreen and how to use it properly.

 Best Beach & Sport Sunscreens

 by Editors of Environmental Working Group

-Our AssessmentEnvironmental Working Group (EWG) provides a detailed resource on sun safety in general, plus a database of sunscreens that are safe for consumers and provide good protection.
-Nearly 150 sunscreens meet EWG's criteria.
+Our AssessmentEnvironmental Working Group provides a detailed resource on sun safety in general, plus a database of sunscreens that it says are safe for consumers and provide good protection.
+More than 200 sunscreens meet EWG's criteria.
 Products are scored for UVA protection, UVA/UVB balance, and health risk based on ingredients.
 However, it's worth noting that many experts dispute that ingredients flagged by the group pose a real health risk.

 by Contributors to MakeupAlley.com

 Our AssessmentMakeup Alley invites consumers to rate beauty products, and about 1,000 sunscreens are reviewed by members.
 Product reviews can be sorted in many ways, making it easy for users to find the highest-rated products, as well as those that are reviewed most often.
 Dozens of products receive more than 50 reviews, while some receive more than 100.

 by Contributors to Ulta.com

 Our AssessmentMakeup and skin-care retailer Ulta also includes consumer reviews on its site.
 Users rate products on a five-star scale, note pros, cons and best uses, and say whether they would recommend the product to a friend.